 But the problem gets even worse: When we think or feel something other than what God supposedly wants us to, we feel bad about ourselves.
 We feel that we’ve gone against God and that he’ll punish us for our sins.
 We feel ashamed and unworthy of love, respect and compassion.
 We even feel hatred toward ourselves.

 So why I would I want to feel this way about myself?
 Although I know very well that I am far from perfect, and that there’s plenty of space within me for self-improvement, I also know that the key to finding inner peace and contentment is to fully accept myself, regardless of my flaws or imperfections.

 10. Because I see humanity as one family, and want to live at peace with my brothers and sisters.

 It is often claimed that religion brings people together by preaching peace and love.
 But does it really?
-In my experience, the opposite is the case, at least when it comes to the dominant religions of the world.
+In my experience, the opposite is the case, at least when it comes to most of the dominant religions of the world.